What you need to know about the jobs report revisions

 And whether you're a cleaner or a carpenter or even if you're looking for work, the jobs report is like a mirror up for most people's personal finances.

 We do need to caution, though, the jobs report is just the first pass.
+The numbers can change a lot, like like we saw on Friday.

 Is that the BLS made a big downward revision to its previously reported job numbers?

+The air horn turned into a sad trombone.
 Yeah, and you know, revisions are a big part of the jobs report.

 They happen all the time.

 Yes, it was larger than normal, but every single month, the previous couple of months gets revised.
+And then there's a big adjustment annually, too.

 That got us asking why exactly do revisions happen.

+Bill Beach was the commissioner of labor statistics right before Erica McIntarfur.
 He served under both the first Trump administration and the Biden administration.

 The basic reason is that we get additional information.
+So where does that information come from?

-So, there's like, I don't know, 12 million firms in the United States.
+Well, the jobs numbers are derived from a survey.
+So there's like, I don't know, 12 million firms in the United States.

-And we're doing a survey of about 600,000 at most.
+And we are doing a survey of about 600,000 at most.

-It's It's not a bad response rate, but you want more than that.
+And about 68% turn their surveys in the first month.
+It's not a bad response rate, but you want more than that.

 So this kerfuffle basically started from business owners and HR managers handing in their homework late.
+When late homework meets a conspiratorially minded president, heads will roll.

 Stepping back, you know, part of the whole magic of statistics is that you can approximate based on just a small sample.
+You can extrapolate.

 So I'm curious about why the latecomers might change the numbers in one direction.
+Like, shouldn't the overestimates be canceled out by the underestimates?

 Yeah, Bill says there might be underlying issues that particularly affect the stragglers, the companies that don't respond to the survey in the first month.

-A lot of times the smaller businesses are the late returns.
+A lot of times, the smaller businesses are the late returns.

 And if you have a thing affecting small businesses rather than large businesses, for example, the tariffs might be affecting small businesses or bad weather might be affecting small businesses, who knows?

+I mean, there are many factors.
 Then that additional information is important to include because small businesses really do employ a lot of people.

 Now, honestly, most revisions are not this big, but these are not unprecedentedly large revisions.

 When I was commissioner, we had much larger revisions, and it was because we were coming into or going out of COVID.
+Okay, that's a pretty good, obvious reason why you would have revisions.

 And people didn't complain about the size of the revisions.
+It was obvious.

 What's lacking here is the reason.